-For example, when Mark filed bankruptcy, his liability to First Bank on the credit card was discharged, but Ellen’s wasn’t.
-First Bank wants to collect from Ellen.
-First Bank could file a lawsuit against her, but they will not be able to use the judgment to collect against any property the community acquired after the bankruptcy case was filed, including Ellen’s wages.
+For example, when Mark filed for bankruptcy, his liability on the credit card was discharged, but Ellen’s wasn’t.
+If the bank wants to collect from Ellen, it could file a lawsuit against her, but it would not be able to use the judgment to collect against any property the community acquired after the bankruptcy case was filed, including Ellen’s wages.

 The Co-Debtor Stay

 Ellen will also enjoy some protection from creditor action while Mark is in bankruptcy.
 When Mark files his case, he’s protected from creditor collection action by the automatic stay.
 Even though Ellen is not in bankruptcy, she is also protected by what is called the co-debtor stay.
 However, only for those debts that she shares with Mark fall under the provision.